ArthurvdT/capillaroscopy/README.md

 A browser-based tool for annotating and counting nailfold videocapillaroscopy (NVC) images.
 It runs entirely on the user's own computer.
 No image or measurement ever leaves the machine.

-Developed by Arthur Vandertol, Ghent University, under the supervision of Prof. Dr. Vanessa Smith.
+Developed by Arthur van der Tol, Ghent University, under the supervision of Prof. Dr. Vanessa Smith.

 **Research use only.** This software is intended for research and teaching.
 It is not a